-Note 12.
+Note 10.
 Equity Incentive Plan.

 On March 5, 2015, the Company's Board of Directors adopted and the Company's stockholders approved, the Company's 2015 Equity Incentive Plan (the "2015 Plan").
 A reserve of 10,000,000 shares of Company common stock has been established for issuance under the 2015 Plan.
-No more than an aggregate of 3,333,333 shares of common stock may be awarded during the twelve months following the 2015 Plan adoption.
+No more than an aggregate of 3,333,333 shares of common stock may be awarded during the twelve month period starting March 5 of each succeeding year.
 Awards under the 2015 Plan may include, but need not be limited to, one or more of the following: options, stock appreciation rights, restricted stock, performance grants, stock bonuses, and any other type of award deemed by the administrator to be consistent with the purposes of the 2015 Plan.
-The exercise price of all options awarded under the 2015 Plan must be no less than 100% of the fair market value of the Company common stock on the date of the grant and have a term of no greater than ten years from the date of grant.
-As of December 31, 2015, there were 9,813,630 shares available for grant under the 2015 Plan.
+The exercise price of all options awarded under the 2015 Plan must be no less than 100% of the fair market value of the Company common stock as determined on the date of the grant and have a term of no greater than ten years from the date of grant.
+As of March 31, 2017, there were 5,832,718 shares available for grant under the 2015 Plan.